Russia–United States relations: Military ties

-NATO–Russia relations
+Russia–NATO relations

 Russia-U.S. relations are significantly influenced by the United States' leading role in NATO and policies thereof.
 NATO and Russia agreed to cooperate on security issues at the 2002 Rome summit and had been gradually improving relations.
 However, due to the expansion of the alliance, the Russian intervention in Georgia, Russia's war campaign against Ukraine and other controversies, relations have since deteriorated significantly.

 In May 2015, following increased tensions with NATO, Russia closed a key military transport corridor (the Northern Distribution Network), which had allowed NATO to deliver military supplies to Afghanistan through the Russian territory.
-The Northern Distribution Network was established in 2009 in response to the increased risk of sending supplies through Pakistan.
+The Northern Distribution Network was established in 2010 in response to the increased risk of sending supplies through Pakistan.

-A June 2016 Levada poll found that 68% of Russians think that deploying NATO troops in the Baltic states and Poland – former Eastern bloc countries bordering Russia – is a threat to Russia.
+A June 2016 Levada poll found that 69% of Russians think that deploying NATO troops in the Baltic states and Poland – former Eastern bloc countries bordering Russia – is a threat to Russia.

 Joint operations and mutual support

-Russia has expressed support for the United States' War on Terror.
-Russia has also agreed to provide logistic support for the United States forces in Afghanistan to aid in anti-terrorist operations.
-Russia has allowed U.S. and NATO forces to pass through its territory to go to Afghanistan.
+Russia expressed support for the United States' war on terror.
+Russia also agreed to provide logistic support for the United States forces in Afghanistan to aid in anti-terrorist operations.
+Russia allowed U.S. and NATO forces to pass through its territory to go to Afghanistan.
 In 2017, the former Deputy Secretary of State Antony Blinken said: "We cooperated with regard to Afghanistan, where Russia played a positive role, particularly in letting our forces and our equipment transit into and out of Afghanistan."